edespino/cloudberry-site/docs/create-and-manage-tablespaces.md

 Tablespaces allow database administrators to have multiple file systems per machine and decide how to best use physical storage to store database objects.
 Tablespaces allow you to assign different storage for frequently and infrequently used database objects or to control the I/O performance on certain database objects.
 For example, place frequently-used tables on file systems that use high performance solid-state drives (SSD), and place other tables on standard hard drives.

 A tablespace requires a host file system location to store its database files.
-In Cloudberry Database, the file system location must exist on all hosts including the hosts running the coordinator, standby coordinator, each primary segment, and each mirror segment.
+In Apache Cloudberry, the file system location must exist on all hosts including the hosts running the coordinator, standby coordinator, each primary segment, and each mirror segment.

-A tablespace is Cloudberry Database system object (a global object), you can use a tablespace from any database if you have appropriate privileges.
+A tablespace is Apache Cloudberry system object (a global object), you can use a tablespace from any database if you have appropriate privileges.

-> **Note** Cloudberry Database does not support different tablespace locations for a primary-mirror pair with the same content ID.
+> **Note** Apache Cloudberry does not support different tablespace locations for a primary-mirror pair with the same content ID.
 It is only possible to configure different locations for different content IDs.
 Do not modify symbolic links under the `pg_tblspc` directory so that primary-mirror pairs point to different file locations; this will lead to erroneous behavior.

 ## Creating a Tablespace